fltk/fltk/README.Unix.txt

 Start Code::Blocks.
 Select File > New > Project.
 In the "New from template" dialog box, click on "FLTK project" and follow the instructions.

-The default project support basic fltk.
+The default project supports basic fltk.
 If you would like to add support for images, OpenGL, GLUT, or Forms, add the corresponding flags --use-images, --use-gl, --use-glut, and --use-forms respectively.

 The flags are located in the "Project Build Options" dialog.
 To change the compiler flags, select your project in the tree view, then select the "Compiler Settings" tab, then "Other Options" and add the flags to `fltk-config --cxxflags` in front of the second "`".

 The linker flags are located in the "Linker Settings" tab under "Other Linker Options".
 Add the flags to `fltk-config --ldstaticflags` in front of the second "`".

-CodeBlocks can be set up to use fluid to manage modules..
+CodeBlocks can be set up to use fluid to manage modules.
 The following info is from mingodad@gmail.com posted on fltk.general 06/17/2013:

 """